dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 <img src="/img/homeless-crisis/map-overall-change-comp.svg" alt="overall states change map" loading="lazy">

 The general pattern is increases close to California and decreases close to Florida.
-The exceptions are the random huge decreases in Nevada and North Dakota, and the confusing mess in the Northeast.
+The exceptions are the random huge decreases in Nevada and North Dakota (maybe because of the [end of the fracking boom](https://news.ycombinator.com/item?id=29194075)?), and the confusing mess in the Northeast.

 This is a relatively simple story so far, but I don't think it fully captures what's going on.
 We have to go deeper.